$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalent models of different widths

-In the next section, we leverage this observation and adopt the $\mu$P framework throughout the rest of the paper.
-We show that it yields a simple, easily implementable upscaling algorithm and, moreover, leads to desirable properties: it maintains optimal training dynamics, enables hyperparameter transfer, and facilitates theoretical analysis.
+In the next section, we leverage this observation and adopt the $\mu$P framework for the upscaled model throughout the rest of the paper.
+We show that it yields a simple, easily implementable upscaling algorithm and, moreover, leads to desirable properties: it maintains optimal training dynamics, enables hyperparameter transfer, and facilitates infinite-width analysis.